 Ch 3 x.
 Experimental Methods in Solar Energy Conversion.
 6 units (1-3-2); first, second, third terms.
 Introduces concepts and laboratory methods in chemistry and materials science centered on the theme of solar energy conversion and storage.
 Students will perform experiments involving optical spectroscopy, electrochemistry, laser spectroscopy, photochemistry, and photoelectrochemistry, culminating in the construction and testing of dyesensitized solar cells.
 Freshmen who enter in academic years 2017, 2018, and 2019 must take Ch 3x in their first nine terms of residence in order to be graded pass/fail.
 Freshmen entering in academic year 2020 and thereafter must take Ch 3x in their first six terms of residence in order to be graded pass/fail.
 Instructor: Mendez.

 Ch 4 ab.
 Synthesis and Analysis of Organic and Inorganic Compounds.
 9 units (1-6-2).
 Prerequisites: Ch 1 (or the equivalent) and Ch 3 a or Ch 3 x.
 Ch 4 a is a prerequisite for Ch 4 b.
 Previous or concurrent enrollment in Ch 41 is strongly recommended.
 Introduction to methods of synthesis, separation, purification, and characterization used routinely in chemical research laboratories.
 Ch 4 a focuses on the synthesis and analysis of organic molecules; Ch 4 b focuses on the synthesis and analysis of inorganic and organometallic molecules.
 Ch 4 a, second term; Ch 4 b, third term.
 Instructor: Mendez.

 Ch 7.
 Advanced Experimental Methods in Bioorganic Chemistry.
 9 units (1-6-2); third term.
 Prerequisites: Ch 41 abc, and Bi/Ch 110, Ch 4 ab.
-Enrollment by instructor’s permission.
+Enrollment by instructor's permission.
 Preference will be given to students who have taken Ch 5 a or Bi 10.
 This advanced laboratory course will provide experience in powerful contemporary methods used in chemical biology, including polypeptide synthesis and the selective labeling and imaging of glycoproteins in cells.
 Experiments will address amino acid protecting group strategies, biopolymer assembly and isolation, and product characterization.
 A strong emphasis will be placed on understanding the chemical basis underlying the successful utilization of these procedures.
 In addition, experiments to demonstrate the application of commercially available enzymes for useful synthetic organic transformations will be illustrated.
-Instructors: Hsieh-Wilson.
+Instructor: Hsieh-Wilson.